Olympic Village (Moscow): Architecture

 The residential part of the microdistrict was built in standard panel residential buildings of the P-3 series using active colors in the design of the facades.
 In the microdistrict, their distinctive feature was the presence of a "back" entrance, marble decoration of the entrance halls and balconies lined with special panels.
 The directorate building consists of two perpendicular architectural forms - a four-story, made of aluminum panels and rising on supports covered in black labradorite, with a blue clock on the northern façade, and a one-story, made of limestone and with glass walls, where the post office is located.
 The cultural center is equipped with three halls and a restaurant.
 The main building of the microdistrict's sports complex, where the athletes trained, consists of three floors with service rooms.
 Nearby there is a wing with a swimming pool and gyms.

+Sister city

+Olympic Village has one sister city: